John L. O'Sullivan's MANIFEST DESTINY

 "With a bible in one hand, and a gun in the other they came to save the heathans from hell... and get rich."

-The Effects Of Manifest Destiny: Manifest Destiny had a tremendous impact on North America.
-"Westward Ho!" the slogan that drove European expansion westward impacting Native Americans territorial rights.
-Driven by greed for riches, colonizers disregarded Native American aboriginal rights, vested treaty rights, causing cultural divides, tensions and wars.
+Manifest Destiny had a tremendous impact on North America.
+"Westward Ho!" the slogan that drove European expansion westward impacting Native Americans territorial rights under the banner of Manifest Destiny.
+Driven by greed for riches, settler-colonialism disregarded Native American aboriginal rights, vested treaty rights, causing cultural divides, tensions and wars.
 While the intention behind the Hidalgo Treaty was to provided protection to aboriginal inhabitants, Native Americans were forced to give up vast tracts of traditional homeland... or die.

 For citizens of the United States the push westward opened up new economic opportunities and prosperity.
 Gold brought even more people from foreign lands and with that industries, prosperity and untold riches.